-Students are expected to maintain decorum that includes respect for other students and the professor, prompt and regular participation, and an attitude that seeks to take full advantage of the educational opportunity.
+In general, students are expected to maintain classroom decorum that includes respect for other students and the instructor, prompt and regular attendance, and an attitude that seeks to take full advantage of the education opportunity.
+The Highlander Guides describes the rights, privileges and obligations of students affiliated with MCC.